 - performing medical tasks, such as setting up tube feedings and giving medications

-Being a caregiver for someone you know and love can be very rewarding, but it can also be exhausting and frustrating.
-It’s often emotionally, physically, and mentally draining.
+Being a caregiver is often emotionally, physically, and mentally draining.
 It tends to limit your social life and can cause financial problems.

-Caregiver burnout occurs when the stress and burden from these negative effects become overwhelming, negatively affecting your life and health.
+Caregiver burnout occurs when stress becomes overwhelming, negatively affecting your life and health.

-A caregiver with burnout has become overwhelmed and is physically, emotionally, and mentally exhausted from the stress and burden of caring for their loved one.
-They may feel alone, unsupported, or unappreciated.
+Burnout refers to becoming physically, emotionally, and mentally exhausted from the stress that comes from caring for a loved one who’s not well.
+You may feel alone, unsupported, or unappreciated.

-They often haven’t been taking good care of themselves and may be depressed.
-Eventually, they can lose interest in caring for themselves and the person they look after.
+In some cases, it’s possible that you may neglect taking good care of yourself and experience depression.
+Eventually, you may lose interest in caring for yourself and the person you look after.

 Almost every caregiver experiences burnout at some point.
-If it does happen and it’s not addressed, the caregiver eventually becomes unable to provide good care.
-For this reason, caregiver burnout can be harmful to the person receiving care as well as to the caregiver.
+If it does happen and it’s not addressed, you may not be able to continue providing care eventually.
+For this reason, caregiver burnout is something to address.

-There are warning signs before burnout occurs.
+Early signs of burnout are possible.
 Being aware of them helps you know when to take steps to manage or prevent the stress you’re experiencing.

-General warning signs and symptoms for caregiver burnout include:
+General signs and symptoms of caregiver burnout may include:

 - avoiding people